7 Common Website Speed Test Warnings and How to Fix Them

 1. Reduce server response time

-Do you get ‘reduce server response time’ warning on Google PageSpeed Insights?
-Now we can make a close look at the probable reasons for your high server response time and ways to boost your website speed.
+Do you get a ‘reduce server response time’ warning on Google PageSpeed Insights?
+We can closely examine the probable reasons for your high server response time and ways to boost your website speed.

-Server response time (Time To First Byte) is the time taken by the browser to receive first byte from the server.
+Server response time (Time To First Byte) is the time the browser takes to receive the first byte from the server.
 It should be under 200 ms. If it takes more time to load the first byte, your website will become damn slow.

-A server response time depends on several factors, like:
+A server’s response time depends on several factors, such as:

 A. Bad hosting

-If your hosting provider uses outdated servers and old technologies, it will slow down your website and sent it to offline frequently.
-Ensure that your website runs on the latest PHP version to make it fast and secure.
-Otherwise, consider change your host.
+If your hosting provider uses outdated servers and old technologies, it will slow down your website and send it offline frequently.
+Ensure your website runs on the latest PHP version to make it fast and secure.
+Otherwise, consider changing your host.

 Our recommended web hosting provider: WPX Hosting